proroklab/xaer/README.md

 	'global_distribution_matching': False, # Whether to use a random number rather than the batch priority during prioritised dropping.
 If True then: At time t the probability of any experience being the max experience is 1/t regardless of when the sample was added, guaranteeing that (when prioritized_drop_probability==1) at any given time the sampled experiences will approximately match the distribution of all samples seen so far.
 	'cluster_prioritisation_strategy': 'sum', # Whether to select which cluster to replay in a prioritised fashion -- Options: None; 'sum', 'avg', 'weighted_avg'.
 	'cluster_prioritization_alpha': 1, # How much prioritization is used (0 - no prioritization, 1 - full prioritization).
-	'cluster_level_weighting': False, # Whether to use only cluster-level information to compute importance weights rather than the whole buffer.
+	'cluster_level_weighting': True, # Whether to use only cluster-level information to compute importance weights rather than the whole buffer.
 	'max_age_window': None, # Consider only batches with a relative age within this age window, the younger is a batch the higher will be its importance.
 Set to None for no age weighting. # Idea from: Fedus, William, et al. "Revisiting fundamentals of experience replay."
 International Conference on Machine Learning.
 PMLR, 2020.
 },
 "clustering_scheme": "HW", # Which scheme to use for building clusters.
 One of the following: "none", "positive_H", "H", "HW", "long_HW", "W", "long_W".